eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 provided to the mapper in the [configured connection](connectivity-manage-connections.html#create-connection).
 Use that in order to pass in configurations, thresholds, etc.

-Then simply implement both of the `map` methods:
+Then, simply implement both of the `map` methods:

 * `Optional<Adaptable> map(ExternalMessage message)` maps from an incoming external message to a [Ditto Protocol](protocol-overview.html) `Adaptable`
 * `Optional<ExternalMessage> map(Adaptable adaptable)` maps from an outgoing [Ditto Protocol](protocol-overview.html) `Adaptable` to an external message

 In order to use this custom Java based mapper implementation, two steps are required:

-* the Class has obviously be on the classpath of the [connectivity](architecture-services-connectivity.html) microservice in order to be loaded
+* the Class needs obviously to be on the classpath of the [connectivity](architecture-services-connectivity.html) microservice in order to be loaded
 * when creating a new connection you have to specify the full qualified classname of your class as `mappingEngine` in the connection's `mappingContext`